Skip navigation

 Fanconi anemia

-More than 450 mutations in the FANCA gene have been found to cause Fanconi anemia, a disorder characterized by a decrease in bone marrow function, an increased cancer risk, and physical abnormalities.
-Mutations in the FANCA gene are responsible for 60 to 70 percent of all cases of Fanconi anemia.
-These mutations change single DNA building blocks (nucleotides) or insert or delete pieces of DNA in the FANCA gene.
-Some mutations allow production of a FANCA protein that has some residual function; other mutations prevent the production of any FANCA protein.
-Mutations that prevent all protein production usually lead to a shortage of blood cells at an earlier age and increase the risk of developing cancer of the blood-forming cells (leukemia) as compared to mutations that allow for some FANCA protein production.
+Hundreds of variants (also called mutations) in the FANCA gene have been found to cause Fanconi anemia, a disorder characterized by a decrease in bone marrow function, an increased cancer risk, and physical differences.
+Variants in the FANCA gene are responsible for 60 to 70 percent of all cases of Fanconi anemia.
+These variants change single DNA building blocks (nucleotides) or insert or delete pieces of DNA in the FANCA gene.
+Some of these variants produce a FANCA protein that can partially function; other variants prevent the production of any FANCA protein.

-Mutations in the FANCA gene lead to a nonfunctional FA core complex, which disrupts the entire FA pathway.
+Variants in the FANCA gene lead to a nonfunctional FA core complex, which disrupts the entire FA pathway.
 As a result, DNA damage is not repaired efficiently and ICLs build up over time.
-The ICLs stall DNA replication, ultimately resulting in either abnormal cell death due to an inability make new DNA molecules or uncontrolled cell growth due to a lack of DNA repair processes.
-Cells that divide quickly, such as bone marrow cells and cells of the developing fetus, are particularly affected.
-The death of these cells results in the decrease in blood cells and the physical abnormalities characteristic of Fanconi anemia.
-When the buildup of errors in DNA leads to uncontrolled cell growth, affected individuals can develop leukemia or other cancers.
+The ICLs impair DNA replication, which leads to abnormal cell death due to an inability to make new DNA molecules or uncontrolled cell growth due to a lack of DNA repair.

 More About This Health Condition